 Participants will explore ancient wisdom traditions and contemporary philosophies of consciousness that help establish a daily routine of spiritual practice (sadhana).
 In doing so, they will develop more focus, inner peace, intuition and lasting success and happiness, learning to regularly employ practical approaches to actualizing their work in the world.

-Over the course of nine months, participants in the New Horizons Gap Year Program will investigate all facets of the universal human endeavor through immersion-based study and applications of concepts found in field of Health and Wellness, World Cultures and Consciousness, Small Community Living, Inspirational Arts, Conscious Leadership, and Nature Studies.
+Students will investigate all facets of the universal human endeavor through immersion-based study and applications of concepts found in field of Health and Wellness, World Cultures and Consciousness, Small Community Living, Inspirational Arts, Conscious Leadership, and Nature Studies.

 Structured travel experiences at our campus in California and in countries like Greece, Italy and India, allow us to expand our realities of other spiritual cultures, deepen our understanding of “The Yuga Cycles of Time”, and bring us together as a “traveling pilgrimage”.
 Opportunities to practice harmonious community living arise daily, and the fun and adventure of traveling together, meditating and offering prayers in sacred sites, and seeing the world through the lens of the yuga cycles offers experiences that will help us for the journey ahead. *Note: Travel Insurance is required for all our trips, as well as a current passport.
 Due to Covid, there may be additional restrictions from the country you are traveling from or to.
 Please check our spiritual travel portal or check with us at firstname.lastname@example.org should you have questions or concerns.